St. Joe River in Idaho forest country

 The main flow-reference point and lower-river planning anchor.

-Avery corridor
+Avery area

 Roaded access with services, campgrounds, and upper-river launch points.